adelsoliman-x/adelsoliman-x/README.md

-# 👋 Welcome to Codetrailblazer304's GitHub
+# 👋 Welcome to Adel Soliman's GitHub

 ![Profile Views](https://komarev.com/ghpvc/?username=codetrailblazer304&style=flat-square)

 ## 🚀 About Me

-I'm a *Software Engineer* specialized in building and customizing *CRM* and *ERP* systems, and the *Founder & CEO of [DeepSightX](https://deepsightx.com)* – a software solutions company focused on scalable, intelligent systems.
+I'm a *Software Engineer* specialized in building and customizing *CRM*, *ERP* systems, and *SaaS Platforms*, and the *Founder & CEO of [DeepSightX](https://deepsightx.com)* – a software solutions company focused on scalable, intelligent systems.

 Currently, I'm leading the development of *Edupath*, a smart and modular educational platform built to enhance the learning experience across institutions and training centers.

 ### 💼 My focus includes:
-- Enterprise systems development (CRM & ERP)
+- Enterprise systems development (CRM, ERP, and SaaS Platforms)
 - LMS platforms with adaptive learning and analytics
 - API architecture, cloud deployments, and secure backend solutions
-- Customizing platforms like *Odoo* for business-specific needs
+- Customizing platforms for business-specific needs

 ---